 Allamah Abu Barakat al-Nasafi writes in Manar:

-[Mutawatir] is the message which is narrated by a group whose number [is so high that it] cannot be accounted and it is [normally] impossible for them to have colluded upon a lie.
-This criterion extends [to every point in the chain].
-Hence, its end will be like its start, its start like its end and middle like it two sides.
-For example, the reporting of the Quran and the five salahs.
-[Mutawatir] results in knowing with certainty (yaqin) like seeing gives necessary knowledge.
+[Mutawatir] is a message which is narrated by a group whose number [is so high that it] cannot be accounted and it is [normally] impossible for them to have colluded upon a lie This criterion extends [to every point in the chain].
+Hence, its end will be like its start, its start like its end and middle like it two sides For example, the reporting of the Quran and the five salahs [Mutawatir] results in knowing with certainty (yaqin) like seeing gives necessary knowledge.

 Mulla Jiwan explains the text in his commentary, Nur al-Anwar: